andreashuber69/eslint-config/README.md

 ### Installation

-On the command line, install the required package:
+On the command line, install this package:

 ```bash
 npm install --save-dev @andreashuber69/eslint-config